JaniPM/audioplayer/README.md

 ## backend

 Contains the api of the audioplayer.
-Uses MongoDB as database and local folder `/assets/` to store and serve audio files.
+Uses MongoDB as database and local folder `./assets/` to store and serve audio files.

+### Getting started

-Starts to development environmant with `npm start`
+Starts in development environmant with `npm start` and be accessed from `localhost:3000`

 Run unit tests `npm test`